CORRECTION: SPAR Group, Inc. Reports Fourth Quarter and Fiscal 2022 Results, Achieves Record Full Year Sales of $261 million, Up 2.2%, Up 3.5% Constant Currency

-/EIN News/ -- AUBURN HILLS, Mich., April 25, 2023 (GLOBE NEWSWIRE) -- In a release issued under the same headline on Monday, April 17th by SPAR Group, Inc. (NASDAQ: SGRP), please note that in the Condensed Consolidated Statement of Operations for the three months ended December 31, 2022, did not properly compute Income (loss) before income taxes.
+AUBURN HILLS, Mich., April 25, 2023 (GLOBE NEWSWIRE) -- In a release issued under the same headline on Monday, April 17th by SPAR Group, Inc. SGRP, please note that in the Condensed Consolidated Statement of Operations for the three months ended December 31, 2022, did not properly compute Income (loss) before income taxes.
 The corrected release follows:

-SPAR Group, Inc. (NASDAQ: SGRP) (“SPAR”, “SPAR Group” or the “Company”), a leading global provider of merchandising, marketing, and distribution services today reported financial and operating results for the fourth quarter and twelve-month period ended December 31, 2022.
+SPAR Group, Inc. SGRP ("SPAR", "SPAR Group" or the "Company"), a leading global provider of merchandising, marketing, and distribution services today reported financial and operating results for the fourth quarter and twelve-month period ended December 31, 2022.

 Mike Matacunas, the Company's President and Chief Executive Officer, commented, "Fiscal 2022 was a strategically transformative year for the Company.
 We successfully grew merchandising, remodeling and distribution services across the platform and especially in the U.S., resulting in record high revenues, and we also acquired or built new analytical tools and capabilities, as well as improved recruitment and candidate technology.
 I want to thank our entire SPAR team for their tremendous performance during a globally challenging labor and macro-economic environment in 2022.